mhasan004/GasLeakProject-Merged/README.md

      * `GasHistory_2010_ReportFrequency_Hourly.csv`  - lists how many gas leaks reports there were per hour, per census tract, per day
      * `GasHistory_2010_ReportFrequency_Monthly.csv` - lists how many gas leaks reports there were per month, per census tract

-## Correlation Comparison Program - Easily Check Relevancy of a Dataset
+## B) Correlation Comparison Program - Easily Check Relevancy of a Dataset
 Dashboard to check relevancy of a dataset before use.
 Compares the correlation of all fields of a dataset against our gas leak report data for all seasons, Summer only, Autumn only, Winter only, Fall only.
 Can use this program to easy find which field, if any, of the dataset can be usable.
 Fields with high correlation are usable.

 <img src=PicGifs/dashboard_demo_faster.gif width="800">